oven-sh/bun/README.md

 bun
 ```

-From there, Bun relies on the filesystem for mapping dev server paths to source files.
+From there, bun relies on the filesystem for mapping dev server paths to source files.
 All URL paths are relative to the project root (where `package.json` is located).

 Here are examples of routing source code file paths: